 Due to the limitations associated with the data set, e.g. not all variables are completed for all records, it is difficult to draw clear conclusions on the reason why wildfires occur.
-Of those known, the primary cause is smoking / smoking related materials and exposure to naked flame, with most wildfires appearing to be started deliberately; however, this could be due to the way the fire services class accidental and deliberate fires rather than specific arson cases.
+Of those known, the primary cause is candles and matches and exposure to naked flame, with most wildfires appearing to be started deliberately; however, this could be due to the way the fire services class accidental and deliberate fires rather than specific arson cases.
 It is also difficult to identify the damage caused by wildfires as most of the information is either missing or estimated.

-Moving forward the wildfire log, also developed as part of MoorLIFE 2020, will replace the wildfire database.
+From 2020 the wildfire log, also developed as part of MoorLIFE 2020, replaces the wildfire database.
 The new system is designed to tackle some of the limitations identified from the data, such as allowing multiple users to input data on a single fire.
-For more information relating to the wildfire log, please see the following presentation - https://my.demio.com/recording/c2pFs62J which explains how the wildfire log works and all the limitations associated with the data in more detail.
+For more information relating to the wildfire log, please see the following presentation - https://my.demio.com/recording/c2pFs62] which explains how the wildfire log works and all the limitations associated with the data in more detail.

-1. Introduction
+I. Introduction